 How Long Do GPUs Last?

-Beyond that, the performance degradation will be noticeable enough for most users that they will likely want to upgrade to a newer model.
-However, many older GPUs still continue to function adequately for basic tasks such as web browsing and document editing.
+Beyond that, the performance degradation will likely be noticeable enough for most users to want to upgrade to a newer model.
+However, many older GPUs still function adequately for basic tasks such as web browsing and document editing.

 Does GPU Increase FPS?